A Forgotten Newspaper Story from 1861

 The Unbreakable Walls of Mistrust

-It was not a failure of words, but a failure of trust.
+It was not a failure of words, but a total breakdown of trust.
+And it was that—not Lincoln’s election—that would send the nation spiraling into war.

 Why This Story Matters